zipvilization/Zipvilization/world/solumworld/index.md

 # What SolumWorld Can Show

-SolumWorld can graphically represent states that are supported by canonical rules and observable data.
+At broad world scale, SolumWorld can graphically represent states supported by canonical rules and translated data.

 These may include:

-- active Territory,
 - Dormant Land,
 - Permanent Nature,
+- colonized Territory,
 - Farms,
 - Cities,
 - States,
 - Kingdoms,
+- territorial distribution,
 - developmental state,
 - maturity,
-- Zip-related world state,
-- territorial distribution,
+- large-scale biological development,
-- and changes produced by real activity.
+- and visible consequences of real activity.

-The exact visual language may evolve.
+The exact graphical language may evolve.

 The underlying state must not.